tellae/starling/README.md

 You can now use this image to create Docker containers to run the framework.
 Use the -v option to mount the Starling repository in the container.

+The Dockerfile create a new Linux user named 'starling_user'.
+If you need to use sudo, the password is also 'starling_user'.

 You can either use Docker in detached mode (which lets the simulations run on their own)